strayacode/yuugen/README.md

 - create an elegant ui
 - create debugging facilities to further aid improving compatibility
 - try to make everything generic where possible. e.g. separate processors from systems

+## currently working on:
+- jit for the arm core
+- gba support